Cell Phone: (540) 383-4859

 - Women in Peacebuilding Resource and Training Manual

-RECENT CHAPTERS AND ARTICLES
+RECENT CHAPTERS & REPORTS

 - Civil-Military Interaction for Peacebuilding.
 University of Notre Dame.
 On-line Peace Policy Journal.
 March 24, 2014.